wxn0brP/server/README.md

 server 3000 ./public  # Serves ./public on port 3000
 ```

 ## Features

 - Serves files from a specified or default directory.
 - Automatically generates a file and directory listing if `index.html` is missing.
 - Handles spaces and special characters in file or directory names.

+## env

+SERVER_FAVICON="/path/to/favicon.ico" # Path to favicon, it's fallback if favicon doesn't exist on project

+## License

+MIT